About the Collective

 We want to see deep rooted nonprofit leaders animated by the Way of Jesus.

-Deep Roots Collective is a collaborative initiative of leaders invested in the collective health of nonprofit leaders and organizations in our city.
-Our origin is a group of local leaders who were passionate about encouraging nonprofit leaders navigating the challenges of our cultural moment.
+Deep Roots Collective is an initiative of Sacred Place for the health of nonprofit leaders and organizations in our city.
+Our origin is a group of local nonprofit leaders who were passionate about encouraging leaders navigating the challenges of our cultural moment.

 What aligns our work is we are leaders animated by the Way of Jesus.
 We lead a spectrum of nonprofit organizations serving the city and around the world.
 What we share is a commitment to serve others because of our common Christian faith.